Duet (TV series)

-Duet is an American sitcom that aired on Fox from April 19, 1987, to August 20, 1989.
+Duet is an American sitcom that aired on Fox from April 19, 1987, to May 7, 1989.
 Originally, the story centered on the romance of a novelist (Matthew Laurance) and a caterer (Mary Page Keller), but gradually the focus shifted to their yuppie friends (Chris Lemmon, Alison LaPlaca) and the show was rebranded as Open House.
 The series was created by Ruth Bennett and Susan Seeger, and was produced by Paramount Television.

 Synopsis

 Ben Coleman is a struggling mystery novelist, while his girlfriend Laura Kelly is a caterer with her younger sister Jane (Jodi Thelen).
 Richard and Linda Phillips were a high-powered yuppie couple.
 He was in the family patio-furniture business and she was a studio executive.
 Linda's boss at World Wide Studios was Cooper Hayden (Larry Poindexter), who eventually became infatuated with Jane.
 Richard later quit his job to become a professional pianist.
 Geneva (Arleen Sorkin) was the Phillipses' wisecracking, sexy maid who sometimes fraternized with the sisters.

-In the 1987–88 season finale, Linda gave birth to a daughter, Amanda, who grew into a three-year-old (Ginger Orsi) capable of speech by the start of the series' third and final season.
-When the 1988–89 season began, Ben and Laura had married, and Linda had lost her job at World Wide Studios.
+Near the end of season 2, Linda gave birth to a daughter, Amanda.
+When the show returned for season 3, Amanda was now a four-year-old (Ginger Orsi).
+Also at the start of season 3 Ben and Laura had married, and Linda lost her job at World Wide Studios.
 Linda then sought a partnership in Laura's catering business.
 Just prior to the end of that season, Linda met real estate mogul Ted Nichols, played by guest star and LaPlaca's then-boyfriend, Philip Charles MacKenzie.
 Ted schmoozed her into joining his realty firm, selling upscale properties to snobs just like herself.

-Shortly after, Fox announced its cancellation of Duet, and with LaPlaca as its breakout star, both she and MacKenzie shared the lead in its spin-off, Open House.
+When the show returned for a 4th season, it was now retitled Open House, and was centered around Linda and Ted.
+The characters of Laura, Richard, Amanda and Geneva all returned for Open House, but Amanda and Geneva were written out after only a few episodes.
+Eventually so was Richard.
+The spin-off lasted for one season.